jbakic/Shielded/README.md

 ```

 The Factory creates a proxy sub-class, using CodeDom, which will have transactional
-overrides for all public virtual properties of the base class.
-It is important to
+overrides for all virtual properties of the base class that are public or protected.
-know that, due to CodeDom limitations, both the getter and setter must be public!
+Due to CodeDom limitations, the getter and setter must have the same accessibility!
-Such objects are thread-safe (or, at least their virtual properties are), but can
+The proxy objects are thread-safe (or, at least their virtual properties are), and
-only be changed inside transactions.
+can only be changed inside transactions.
 Usage is simple:

 ```csharp
 var id = t.Id;